mail4hafij/react-native-expo/README.md

 <img src="/assets/demo.png" />

 ## Technology
 I am using expo framework to build this simple react-native App.
 The server side API is written in PHP which is not shared in this repo.
-You can access my API server at https://uppsalabonetider.se/api/getPrayerTime/8ade6fdba65a414e87d7791d1f9a2dc6
+You can access my API server to get the prayer times for today and tomorrow, GET => https://uppsalabonetider.se/api/getPrayerTime/8ade6fdba65a414e87d7791d1f9a2dc6

 Ofcourse, you can setup your own API server and return some dummy data as following -